Edson Barboza: 2025

 Barboza was scheduled to face Steve Garcia on February 22, 2025, at UFC Fight Night 252.
 However, Barboza withdrew from the fight due to an injury and the fight was scrapped.

 Barboza faced Drakkar Klose in a lightweight bout on August 16, 2025 at UFC 319.
 He lost the fight via unanimous decision.

-Barboza is scheduled to face Jalin Turner on December 6, 2025 at UFC 323.
+Barboza faced Jalin Turner on December 6, 2025 at UFC 323.
+He lost the fight by technical knockout in the first round.

+2026

+Barboza faced Esteban Ribovics on August 15, 2026 at UFC 330.
+He lost the fight by technical knockout in the second round and announced his retirement from MMA in his post-fight interview.

+Submission grappling career

+Barboza stepped in on short notice to face Sharabutdin Magomedov in a submission-only grappling match at Hype Fighting: Brazil on March 11, 2026.

 Fighting style

 Described as a "dyed-in-the-wool striker," Barboza is known for his dangerous kicking game.
 UFC color commentator Joe Rogan has stated that Barboza is "probably the best kicker in MMA."
 He scored the first wheel kick knockout in UFC history, and is one of three fighters to finish multiple UFC bouts via leg kicks (the other two being Antoni Hardonk and Jonathan Martinez).
 Barboza is also known for his effective use of switch kicks, which have been labeled "exceptionally quick" and "ferocious".
+He is the only fighter in the UFC to achieve finishes via head, body and leg kick.

 Personal life

 Barboza and his wife, Bruna, have a son and a daughter.
+He has lived and trained in the United States for several years, primarily in New Jersey.
 He became an American citizen in 2022.